dapr/docs/howto/run-with-docker/README.md

 # Run with Docker
 This article provides guidance on running Dapr with Docker outside of Kubernetes.
+There are a number of different configurations in which you may wish to run Dapr with Docker that are documented below.

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker/)